-Truckee River July-September water temperatures

-Water temperature of the Truckee River as it departs Lake Tahoe in the summer months (July-September) is measured by the U.S. Geological Survey.
-Data gaps prevent a complete pattern, but the measurements suggest that a 4-5 °F (2.2- fish spawning and fish rearing.
+Truckee River July-September water temperatures Water temperature of the Truckee River as it departs Lake Tahoe in the summer months (July-September) is measured by the U.S. Geological Survey.
+Data gaps prevent a complete pattern, but the measurements suggest that a 4-5 °F (2.22.8 °C) rise in the average temperature may have occurred since 1993.
+Average air temperatures from Tahoe City for the same period also suggest a temperature rise but at a lower rate.
+Elevated river temperatures can also negatively impact fish spawning and fish rearing.
 In 2015 there was no flow released to the Truckee River from Lake Tahoe, so an average water temperature could not be calculated.

-2.8 °C) rise in the average temperature may have occurred since 1993.
-Average air temperatures from Tahoe City for the same period also suggest a temperature rise but at a lower rate.
-Elevated river temperatures can also negatively impact the relationship between these two variables is evident, with mean daily river discharge typically showing a one- to two-year lag from the lake elevation.
+Truckee River summer discharge and lake elevation Since 1993 Flow rate of the Truckee River as it departs Lake Tahoe in the summer months (July-September) and lake level for the same period is measured by the U.S. Geological Survey.
+Here the relationship between these two variables is evident, with mean daily river discharge typically showing a one- to two-year lag from the lake elevation.
 Gage height is measured relative to a datum of 6,220 feet.
 Release of water from Lake Tahoe is controlled by the Federal Water Master.